 By 2008 Walsall will have played a full role in transforming the Black Country into a highly successful sub-regional economy.
-Walsall will be working in close partnership with other local authorities to enhance the international reputation and competitiveness of the Birmingham city region, so we are confident that the Black Country and Walsall will benefit greatly from this work.
+Walsall will be working in close partnership with other local authorities to enhance the international reputation and competitiveness of the Birmingham city region, confident that the Black Country and Walsall will benefit greatly from this work.